Mar 202016

 Wild Warthog for Dinner

-Spike – for that’s his name – pretty much spends his time in front of the fire when he’s not visiting the kitchen to see what tid-bits are on offer from the chef.
+Spike – for that’s his name – pretty much spends most of his time in front of that fire when he’s not visiting the kitchen checking out for what tid-bits are on offer from the chef.
 This accounts for a large part of his size – I had to.
-As a result, he’s become a huge visitor attraction and guests love going to the bar just to see this fat pig sleeping by the fireside!
+As a result, he’s become a huge visitor attraction and guests love going to the bar just to see this fat pig sleeping by the fireside on any cold night!
 Really, its only to see the pig.
-They are going to rename the bar ‘Spikes Bar’.
+They’re going to rename the pub ‘Spikes Bar’.

-Actually, it all started with those tid-bits, when this wily – but very skinny – wild warthog arrived at the lodge one day looking for scraps from the kitchen.
-As things in nature do, his lodge-dwelling life developed from there.
+Actually, it all started with those tid-bits, when this wily – but very skinny – wild warthog one evening arrived at the lodge looking for scraps from the kitchen.
+Perhaps led there by the smells.
+As things in nature do, his lodge-dwelling days developed from there.

-Spike is quite an attraction but he’s a massive beast.
+Spike is quite an attraction but massive beast.
 The lodge owner had asked that his tusks be removed because pigs tend to be so unpredictable and he’s probably quite dangerous.
-The request was diplomatically declined by the vet who felt that Spike, being a wild pig half the time, would be at a disadvantage in the bush.
+The request was diplomatically declined by the vet who believed that Spike, being a wild pig and all half of the time, would be at a disadvantage in his natural habitat without some tasks!

-Chip, Spike’s cousin – and a completely wild warthog – derived his name from chipping off the end of his one tusk, perfectly illustrating just how much warthogs use their tusks.
-Spike’s been in this routine for a long time and remains well-behaved in public so for now, warthog and tusks shall not be parted.
+Chip, Spike’s cousin – and a completely wild warthog – derived his own name from chipping off the end of his one tusk, perfectly illustrating just how much warthogs use their tusks.
+Spike’s been in this routine for a long time and remains well-behaved in public.
+Stands to reason that for now, warthog and tusks shall not be parted too soon.

 Site Map